 The Village of Tarrytown in Westchester County, with almost 12,000 people, is an ambassador of good will; small and charming, it shares its strong American identity with one of the largest communities of international students in the State of New York.
 Each year around 2000 students come to town with the will to improve their English skills or to take a specialization course at the Education First (EF) International Language Center.

 EF New York offers students the opportunity to get involved with the local community through several courses and projects, such as Creative Advertising, given by instructor, Nathan Grau.
 This project was created as an initiative to unite students in collaboration with the local shopkeepers.
-The aim is to offer store owners a marketing plan for their business where students can give their perspective on the needs of a local business and have the experience of carrying out a real marketing project.
+The aim is to offer store owners a marketing plan for their business, similar to the one offered by Growth Giants, where students can give their perspective on the needs of a local business and have the experience of carrying out a real marketing project.
 Kat Firla, 25, from Czech Republic says: “People from different backgrounds can help to get ideas; every single culture cherishes different values so we may highlight different features of the product than the American owner.”

 This year over 12 different local business in Tarrytown and Sleepy Hollow have been selected, including Moon River Grill, Quirky Consignment Shop, Mint, and Riverstone Yoga.

-Students have developed different marketing actions to try to improve their products.
+Students have developed different marketing actions, maybe even utilize SEO tools, to try to improve their products.
 Moon River Grill and its owner, Bob Ronan, decided to redesign the menu card and their website to match colors, and also incorporated new decorations inside the restaurant.
 Students created informational posters to promote the business at the school, offering a generous 25% discount for all the students and the school staff.
 After the collaboration, Bob could not be happier: “It was amazing seeing my business through fresh eyes and hearing opinions from an international point of view.”

 The Quirky Shop, run by Christian DelCarpio, made a radical change in its corporate image, changing its old logo (which is already shining at the store’s door) and also creating business cards.
 Students are developing a website with an online catalog for Quirky’s Facebook page.
 Christian says: “It was a wonderful collaboration to brainstorm together with the EF students who took into consideration the look and colors of my store.”
 Christian worked with the EF students and staff to create an exciting fashion show last July on 3rd Friday.
 He, too, readily agreed to offer a 20% discount on store ítems to all EF students.